orlandocaraballo/sei/outlines/03-css-basics-review/css-basics.md

 ##### Instructions

 Create the following Media Queries:
-1. For a laptop screen of min-width of 313 px and max-width of 513 px.
+1. For a phone screen of max width of 480 px and orientation is landscape
-2. For a phone screen of max width of 480 px and orientation is landscape
+2. For a laptop screen of min-width of 481 px and max-width of 1200 px.

 ## Animations